-Raglan shooting: Police give update on manhunt for killer who shot Sean McKinnon
+Raglan shooting: Murder charge laid after 'shocking' death of Australian tourist Sean McKinnon

-Police are briefing media on the latest update in the search for the man who gunned down Australian tourist Sean McKinnon in Raglan in the early hours of Friday morning.

-McKinnon, of Victoria, and his Canadian partner Bianca Buckley, were in their rental campervan at the scenic Te Toto Gorge carpark when they were woken by a stranger banging on the window.
+"It is because of their dedicated efforts and the assistance from the public that police were able to make an arrest within 24 hours."

+In response to an Australian journalist's question about whether tourists should be concerned that this was a "wider issue", Pitkethley pointed out the high level of media interest suggested the shooting was a "random and unusual" event.

-Buckley, a midwife at Counties Manukau DHB, ran two kilometres on a dark, rugged road to find help after she watched in horror as her fiance was shot.
+McKinnon's partner, Biance Buckley, a midwife at Counties Manukau DHB, ran two kilometres on a dark, rugged road to find help after she watched in horror as her fiance was shot.

-"He was erratic, had asked for help," a resident who comforted the woman told the Weekend Herald.

-"The partner [McKinnon] said they could help and tried to defuse the situation.
-The assailant guy was looking for the keys, he wanted to get away.
-He wanted to get back to Hamilton."

 McKinnon, 33, grew up around Warrnambool in Victoria's southwest.
 The pair got engaged around Christmas 2017, according to their social media.